Introduction

 It normally sits in one place for a long time.
 But sometimes it needs to be picked up and installed in a new place.
 I need it to be able to get the network up, have it resume all of its previous functions, and even use the same IP address as before.
 Traveling with this device should be a plug and play experience, with minimal disruption to the clients that expect this server to be online and available.
 No matter what kind of Internet connection it has, it should be quick to get this server back online.

 To follow this book, you don’t necessarily require a Raspberry Pi.
-You can replace it with any Linux computer (AMD64 or ARM64).
-The instructions for installing its dependencies assume it to be running a variant of Debian Linux, but this is not a requirement either, if you can read between the lines.
+You can replace it with any Linux computer or virtual machine (AMD64 or ARM64).
+The instructions provided for installing the required packages assumes your machine to be running a variant of Debian Linux (such as Debian, Raspberry Pi OS, Ubuntu, etc.), but this is not a requirement either, as long as your platform supports Docker, and you can follow the manual installation steps.

 Sentry Droplet